ThunderFly-aerospace/docs/avionics/TFSIK02/index.md

 ### Purchasing Information

-The device can be purchased from ThunderFly s.r.o..
+The device can be purchased from ThunderFly s.r.o.
 For commercial quotations or special configurations (frequency bands, output power, cryptographic handling), contact us at [sale@thunderfly.cz](mailto:sale@thunderfly.cz).
-TFSIK02 is developed and manufactured in‑house and localised in EU, which allows  hardware configuration and traceable customization required by defense and security‑sensitive users.
+TFSIK02 is developed and manufactured in‑house and localised in the EU, which allows  hardware configuration and traceable customization required by defense and security‑sensitive users.

 ## Overview